 There will be no impacts on water courses.
-The drainage ditch at the east border of BMS site feeds into the Mooretown Stream which eventually leads to the River Tolka.
-The use of HDD methodology removes the potential for hydrological pathways in terms of aquatic impacts.
+The construction of the cable route over the existing culvert removes the potential for hydrological pathways in terms of aquatic impacts.

 The key strategies to be undertaken to minimise impact on the local flora and fauna during site clearing and construction are as follows.